Estelope/FurEver/README.md

 1/30/24
 - sr developer friend recommended Capacitorjs as native runtime environment - mobile friendly: possible mobile overlay for presentation or native app.
  1/31/24
- -
- - starting in react and adding branches for CapacitorJs, react native?
+ - starting in react w/hooks and adding branches for CapacitorJs, react native?
+ -researched and read about mobile technologies for integrating app.
+Capacitor seems to allow to keep everything unchanged after adding wiht light mods.
+React Native requires us to create all UI components from scratch, but we can keep redux/logic.
+ -ai chatbot implimentation branch further down road?

 ## Known Bugs

 * If it crashes clone the repository and start again